joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 ![](/assets/github-pages-domain-takeover/github-pages-settings.png)

 ### Countermeasures
-The best way to protect yourself against domain takeovers is by not pointing unused domains at GitHub Pages.
+The best way to protect yourself against domain takeovers is by not pointing unused domains at the GitHub Pages servers.

 [GitHub also allows users to verify that they own a domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages).
-Unfortunately, this verification process has a few flaws:
+Unfortunately, this verification feature has some flaws:
 * The verification only works for a domain and its _immediate_ subdomains.
 This means that if we verify `example.com`, `example.com` and `sub.example.com` are protected from domain takeovers, but `sub1.sub0.example.com` is not.

     This is why GitHub warns users against using wildcard domains.
 A wildcard domain is always vulnerable, even if it is verified, because wildcards apply to multiple subdomain levels (e.g. `*.example.com` matches `sub1.sub0.example.com`), but the verification only applies to one subdomain level.